 Sega Dreamcast

-1998 saw Sega launch its last console, the Dreamcast which was the first couch computer to sports internet connectivity allowing users to play games like Quake 3 and Alien Front Online which was the first console to include online gameplay complete with voice chat.
+1998 saw Sega launch its last console, the Dreamcast which was the first couch computer to sport internet connectivity allowing users to play games like Quake 3 and Alien Front Online which was the first console to include online gameplay complete with voice chat.

 While on Paper the Dreamcast was a serious contender to the Sony Playstation and the N64 it wasn’t enough to conquer the market in Japan, Being released with a small games library it failed to gain any traction to make a dent in Sega’s wallet.